 5. Present the cleanser to the sample probe as per the prompt, and press the aspirate key or click the Aspirate button.

-Cleanser soaking... and the soaking time will appear as shown below.
-See Figure 12-12.
-After one minute of soaking, you can stop it manually.
+Soaking Cleanser... and the soaking time will appear as shown in See Figure 12-12.

 Figure 12-12 Cleanser Soaking Process Prompt